aspose-cells/Aspose.Cells-API-References/english/go-cpp/SeriesLayoutProperties/SetShowMeanLine/_index.md

 ## SetShowMeanLine function

-Indicates whether showing the line connecting all mean points.
+Indicates whether to show the line connecting all mean points.

 ```go